NixOS/rfcs/rfcs/0102-moderation-team.md

 that requires moderation, and we'd like to help the community become more self-regulating.

-(adopted from #98)
+The intention behind this RFC is to codify the current moderation practices.

 # Detailed design
 [design]: #detailed-design

 The Moderation Team is a volunteer group that may receive, invite, and evaluate applications to the team or alter the composition at any time.
-The team's composition, contact information, procedures, and announcements should be maintained at [https://nixos.org/community/teams/moderation.html](https://nixos.org/community/teams/moderation.html).
+The team's composition, contact information, procedures, moderation log, and announcements should be available via [https://nixos.org/community/teams/moderation.html](https://nixos.org/community/teams/moderation.html).
-The team shall perform moderation activities on behalf of the community - with oversight via the RFC process - for discussions in [official project spaces](https://nixos.org/community/index.html) as well as unofficial spaces that seek and reach such an agreement with the team.
+The team shall perform moderation activities on behalf of the community - with oversight via the RFC process and input from the NixOS Foundation - for discussions in [official project spaces](https://nixos.org/community/index.html) as well as unofficial spaces that seek and reach such an agreement with the team.
 The team should utilize the [NixOS Foundation mission](https://nixos.org/community/index.html) and the